Home | Blog Index | Blog Archives | Christianity & Faith Essays

 This blog post is the result of the long drive to Iowa and back on Thursday's expedition.
-Chase trips give you a lot of time to think!
+Storm photography trips give you a lot of time to think!

 Let's assume for this discussion that we do live in a Godless universe (in case someone misses the context here and misunderstands me, I don't believe this, I'm making a hypothetical statement for the sake of trying to illustrate a point).
 If that's true, then Christians would indeed be deceived.
 This deception could be either unintentional (one has simply not been exposed to any counter-evidence), or intentional (one chooses to ignore or quickly dismiss counter-evidence).
 Self-deception, either willful or not, has been a major indictment against not only Christians, but anyone that subscribes to the idea of a God.
 The implication here is that self-deception is bad - not only inherently, but bad for humankind.